lotterlab/lotterlab.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-We are an interdisciplinary group with two core research aims: 1) developing more robust computer vision algorithms using insights from human vision, and 2) optimizing these algorithms for medical imaging to deliver real-world impact.
+We are an interdisciplinary research group with a goal of solving real-world problems in medicine and computational biology using AI.
 We aim to realize this impact through collaborative research along the full clinical application pipeline - from algorithm development to the science of clinical integration itself.
+This research builds upon our experience in developing FDA-cleared products that have been used across millions of patients.
+For a list of recent publications, please see [Google Scholar](https://scholar.google.com/citations?user=NaSe78YAAAAJ&hl=en).

+<u>Joining the lab</u>: We accept graduate students across Harvard and MIT.
+We are especially affiliated with the Harvard [BIG](https://dbmi.hms.harvard.edu/education/phd-program/big-phd-track) PhD program and the Harvard-MIT [HST](https://hst.mit.edu/) PhD program.

-<font size="4"><i>Located at the Dana-Farber Cancer Institute and the Harvard Medical School.</i></font>
+<font size="5"><i>Located at the Dana-Farber Cancer Institute and Harvard Medical School.</i></font>